-The NOPTIC contains the infrared sensor and the captured infrared scene, now converted to a real-time black/white video signal, is available to send from the NTSC RCA output.
+The NOPTIC contains the infrared sensor and the captured infrared scene, now converted to a real-time black/white video signal, is available to send Digital NTSC Video directly to your existing Laptop.
 For existing monitor systems, an optional RCA to USB capture device is available.
 Stand alone systems require RCA cable & Video Monitor or Recorder.
-The control module has a universal RCA jack for video output.
+The control module has a Micro USB as well as a Universal RCA jack for video output.
 Due to the many different cable connectors used in the various video systems on the market, you will need to determine and obtain the specific video input connector required for your video system.

-There are 2 Spotlight Bulb Choices: Standard Halogen or LED.
 If your existing Spotlight is LED or you have a specialty bulb (Flashes or has Red or Blue), there is no need to worry.
-Simply order the NV3 with the standard Halogen Bulb and install your existing bulb in place of the halogen.
-It works independently to the Thermal Imager.
+Simply re-install your existing bulb in place of the LED Bulb provided.
+The bulbs work independently to the Thermal Imager.

 Specs on the Clear LED Bulb: Clear Replacement Spot Lamp 6 inch diameter, 30 watts, 215,000 Candlepower, 50,000 hours lamp life; tightly controlled spot beam (9 Degree Horizontal & 9 Degree Vertical); 2,000 Lumens; Draws 2.5 Amps.
 The lamp has a hard-coated, polycarbonate, sealed lens and an anodized aluminum die cast reflector.
 9 Degree beam spread and distance of 670 ft